riceissa/dlw-tutorial-post/post.md

 ## Donee page

 Each donee tracked by DLW has a donee page.
+Donee pages have the path starting with `donee.php`.
 An example is the [donee page for
 LessWrong 2.0](https://donations.vipulnaik.com/donee.php?donee=LessWrong+2.0).